p-rocha/SoundShape/README.md

-(*e.g.* units far from the beginning of sound window; sounds overlapping the edges of sound window), run `align.wave` with different values of `time.length` and/or `time.perc`, then use `eigensound` to verify the updated spectrogram outputs (see Rocha & Romano *in prep* for details).
+(*e.g.* units far from the beginning of sound window; sounds overlapping the edges of sound window), run `align.wave` with different values of `time.length` and/or `time.perc`, then use `eigensound` to verify the updated spectrogram outputs (see Rocha & Romano, 2021 for details).

 The ideal window dimensions and the alignment of units are often achieved after a few attempts.
 If this is troublesome, consider